 The transformation of Bristol Temple Quarter and St Philip’s Marsh is one of the UK’s largest regeneration projects.

-Our vision is to tackle the challenges posed by the climate crisis and a changing employment landscape head-on by putting sustainable homes and jobs at the heart of our city, alongside new green spaces and a 24/7 economy, where visitors and residents can live, work and play.
+Tackling the challenges posed by the climate crisis and a changing employment landscape head-on the regeneration will put sustainable homes and jobs at the heart of the city, alongside new green spaces and a 24/7 economy, where visitors and residents can live, work and play.

 A refurbished Temple Meads Station will build on its role as the region’s largest transport hub.
 Work will preserve the heritage of Brunel’s stunning station while creating a gateway to the city fit for the 21st century.
 Public transport, walking and cycling will all be made easier, creating a greener, well-connected community.

 To make this happen we will be ambitious and work together.
-As project partners, Bristol City Council, West of England Combined Authority (WECA), Network Rail and Homes England have come together to create this vision and we want Bristol citizens to help shape the future of the Temple Quarter and St Philip’s Marsh.
+The project partners, Bristol City Council, West of England Combined Authority (WECA), Network Rail and Homes England have come together to create this vision and we want Bristol citizens to help shape the future of the Temple Quarter and St Philip’s Marsh.

 Marvin Rees, Mayor of Bristol and Tim Bowles, West of England Mayor